 Our Dispute Resolution Centres offer free mediation services to help you manage your neighbourhood disputes without going to court.

-Mediation involves you attending a face-to-face meeting with your neighbour and one or two mediators.
+Mediation involves you attending a meeting with your neighbour and one or two mediators.

 The mediators act as an impartial third party to guide you through a structured mediation process.
-They help you decide what you want to achieve and keep the discussion on track, ensuring both sides get a fair hearing.
+They help you decide what you want to achieve and keep the discussion on track, ensuring everyone is heard.

 The solution is one that you and your neighbour agree on.
 It is not imposed on you by anyone else.